 How to Start your Process Documentation

-Now you can start indicating and telling the AM Muse which actions to perform, e.g., create a left click action on a button in your live system, choose the corresponding toggle in the action panel and click on the button on your screen.
-Afterwards, you can insert a description into the action list.
+Now you can start indicating and telling the AM Muse which actions to perform, e.g., create a left-click action on a button in your live system, choose the corresponding toggle in the action panel and click on the button on your screen.
+Afterward, you can insert a description into the action list.
 Entering a detailed description with plenty of information will make it easier to understand and enhance the process later on in the automation journey.

 To finish the documenting, simply press Done to go to Editing Mode.